Tom-PIT/Connected.Docs/en/Assets/Domain/AssetsDomain.md

-# Assets
+ï»¿# Assets

-The **Assets** domain contains all records related to the goods and services your company offers and prices—whether for sales, internal use, or catalog presentation.
+The **Assets** domain contains all records related to the goods and services your company offers and prices, as well as the operational items used to build, deliver, or support them.
+It includes both **Assets** (commercial items you sell) and **Materials** (operational items used internally in production and logistics).

-Assets differ from *materials* in that assets are **commercial items**: they represent what is sold to customers, while materials represent what is used internally in production or stock processes.
+- **Assets** are commercial items visible to customers (e.g., finished goods, service items, catalog entries).
+They define how offerings are priced, taxed, and presented in sales documents.
+- **Materials** are operational items used internally (e.g., raw materials, components, semiâ€‘finished goods, packaging, repro materials).
+They define what exists in stock and how goods move through logistics and production.

 For example, an **asset** might be a *Complete Laptop Set* sold as a packaged offering that includes a laptop, a carrying bag, and a mouse.
-The individual parts of that set—such as the **mouse**, the **laptop**, or even the internal **chips** inside the laptop—would be considered **materials**, because they are components used to build, assemble, or support the final commercial product.
+The individual parts of that setâ€”such as the **mouse**, the **laptop**, or even the internal **chips** inside the laptopâ€”would be considered **materials**, because they are components used to build, assemble, or support the final commercial product.
 See the comparison [Assets vs. Materials](#assets-vs-materials) for more information.

-This domain groups together all elements needed to define, price, and organize your asset catalog.
+This domain groups together all elements needed to define, price, organize, and operate your catalog across sales and logistics.

 To access the Assets domain, navigate to **Assets** in the [navigation](../../Common/UI/Navigation.md).